aldebaran/libqi/doc/source/std/code.rst

 Headers
 -------

-Public headers must not include other public headers from our libraries.
+Public headers must not include public headers from other libraries.
 This ensures binary compatibility.

 Public headers must be enclosed within brackets <> when included.